Instamrkt/slate/source/includes/_rest_calls.md

 --------- | ------- | -----------
 status | 200 | Response code of the request
 msg | [] | Empty if status = 200
+username | "" | The assigned username.
-username | "" | The username of the new account that was created user_id | "" | The user id of the newly created account
+user_id | "" | The user id of the user's account (possibly newly created). user_session_key | null | The session key of the user. user_id | "" | The user id of the newly created account

 Note that each pool is serialized individually.
 One pool per request.
 For example, to make 3 predictions you must send 3 requests.

 ### Payload
 Parameter | Default | Description
 --------- | ------- | -----------
 user_backed | null | An object with a single key and value.
 The key is the target_id of the users prediction and the value is the amount to place on this target.

 ## Statistics